We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

 My favorite story is about the plumber that comes out, and the woman hires the plumber because her water heater is not working.
 So he goes downstairs; he tinkles with it for five, six minutes, then hits it with the back of his wrench, and it’s up and running.
 He then hands her a bill for 100 bucks.
 She’s like, “oh my God.
 You’re charging me a hundred dollars for five minutes of work.
 He responds, “No, I’m charging you 100 bucks for ten years worth of knowledge.

 Where can people learn more about Rise25?

 Yeah.
 You can go to rise25.com.
 John and I are bantering like an old married couple on a video on the home page.
 You can watch it.
-We talk about how to get ROI with the podcast.
-You can go to inspiredinsider.com and check out some episodes there of great people as well.
+We talked about how to get ROI with the podcast.
+You can go to inspiredinsider.com and check out some great people’s episodes.

-So, I know that you support the folks working with you and provide them helpful benefit tips and things like producing the content.
+So, I know that you support the folks working with you and provide them with helpful benefit tips and things like producing content.

 We have so much free content.
 People can consume to learn more on our podcast.
 So, I

 encourage people to go there and learn even if they’ve thought about starting a podcast.
 We share a lot of our thoughts and methodologies on the podcast.

 Well, we very much appreciate you spending some time with us.
 Check out rise25.com and all of their free tips, and if you’re thinking about podcasts and are unsure where to get started, Jeremy will more than be willing to help you out there.

 Again, thanks, Jeremy.
 Thanks for being in the founders’ corner, and we look forward to revisiting you.
 Thanks, everyone!